 Keeping up with web browser technologies to provide an optimal experience became a thing of the past with content management systems so now we can focus on quality content rather than design and compatibility.
 Though I’m surprised that to this day there is no standardization of the favicon across devices and operating systems, which is why I present to you an all-new favicon set optimized for specific devices as a tribute to the past and in celebration of 25 years.

-It began with being made to realize that I was bestowing the kind of love, care, attention and financial benevolence I’ve always craved, on people I love, as an attempt in satisfying my own need for affection.
+It began with being made to realize that I was bestowing the kind of love, care, attention and benevolence I’ve always craved, on people I love, as an attempt in satisfying my own need for affection.
 That’s what I learnt growing up, to go out of your way to help people who have not had your advantages in life.
-“Be generous with your time and energy.”
+“Be generous with your time and energy”, they said.

 I might be famished by the time I get to the tenth person and still be wondering why I keep getting hungrier.
 Which then begs the question as to how can I ever hope to have a full stomach if every time I am hungry, I feed a loved one?
-The answer is likely rooted in my belief that, “love begets love”; and apparently that belief has not served me well because while I am famished I feel a sense of fulfilment because feeding others has been somewhat therapeutic, and this state of starvation while simultaneously feeling satiated is not sustainable.
+The answer is likely rooted in my belief that, “love begets love”; but that led me to become emotionally depleted.

 I received this feedback when I shared my thoughts, and that finally got me unstuck —